 But the fact remains, day trading isn’t for everyone.
 It’s a job that requires a keen eye, fast fingers, and a lot of luck.
 It’s also one of the more stressful jobs out there.
 After all, only those willing to take the risk of losing more often than earning should try their hand at it.

-If you believe that you have what it takes, and would like to give day trading a shot, here’s what you need to know in order to make it your living in the next decade.
+If you believe that you have what it takes, and would like to give day trading a shot, here’s what you need to know to make it you’re living in the next decade.

 How Day Trading Works

 The idea behind day trading is to make a small profit on multiple buys and sells within a single day.
 Sometimes, it can even involve purchasing and selling the same stocks over and over again.
-More than anything, this type of action relies heavily on the market’s volatility and the way it fluctuates even within short periods of time.
+More than anything, this type of action relies heavily on the market’s volatility and the way it fluctuates even within short periods.

 When done right, this type of investing can bring in large profits.
 Unlike investing in shares of blue-chip stock, day trading focuses on the short-term, mainly based on the trader’s familiarity with the stock itself.
 Positive or negative events (news stories, annual reports, product launches) can greatly influence stock, even within a single day, so staying informed is key.

-Furthermore, looking for certain patterns in the stock’s movement can be a way to predict how it’s going to behave during the course of the day.
+Furthermore, looking for certain patterns in the stock’s movement can be a way to predict how it’s going to behave during the day.

 Common Day Trading Strategies

-There are several strategies day traders use interchangeably, and in order to make a profit, it’s recommended that they’re familiar with all of them.
+There are several strategies day traders use interchangeably, and to make a profit, it’s recommended that they’re familiar with all of them.
 These include:

-The idea behind this strategy is that if a stock is moving up with increasing volume, it will continue to do so in the near future.
+The idea behind this strategy is that if a stock is moving up with increasing volume, it will continue to do so shortly.
 Purchasing at a low price, letting it increase, then selling as soon as it starts to drop can create a profit.

 This strategy is one of the most popular among day traders.
 They purchase stock and sell it within minutes or even seconds – as soon as it becomes profitable.
 Because earnings are low, scalping is usually done with large quantities of stock.
 It does, however, require a lot of insight into what will make a sale profitable, as profits require traders to cover commissions, interests, and overhead costs.